cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Start a Program
 ---------------
-After an application is deployed, you can start its flows, MapReduce and Spark programs, custom services, workers, or workflows by submitting an HTTP POST request::
+After an application is deployed, you can start its MapReduce and Spark programs, custom services, workers, or workflows by submitting an HTTP POST request::

   POST /v3/namespaces/<namespace-id>/apps/<app-id>/<program-type>/<program-id>/start